denoland/std/testing/README.md

 Like `Deno.TestDefinition`, the `DescribeDefinition` and `ItDefinition` have sanitization options.
 They work in the same way.

-- sanitizeExit: Ensure the test case does not prematurely cause the process to exit, for example via a call to Deno.exit.
+- `sanitizeExit`: Ensure the test case does not prematurely cause the process to exit, for example via a call to Deno.exit.
 Defaults to true.
-- sanitizeOps: Check that the number of async completed ops after the test is the same as number of dispatched ops.
+- `sanitizeOps`: Check that the number of async completed ops after the test is the same as number of dispatched ops.
 Defaults to true.
-- sanitizeResources: Ensure the test case does not "leak" resources - ie. the resource table after the test has exactly the same contents as before the test.
+- `sanitizeResources`: Ensure the test case does not "leak" resources - ie. the resource table after the test has exactly the same contents as before the test.
 Defaults to true.

 ### Permissions option

-Like `Deno.TestDefinition`, the `DescribeDefintion` and `ItDefinition` have a permissions option.
+Like `Deno.TestDefinition`, the `DescribeDefintion` and `ItDefinition` have a `permissions` option.
 They specify the permissions that should be used to run an individual test case or test suite.
-Set this to "inherit" to keep the calling thread's permissions.
-Set this to "none" to revoke all permissions.
+Set this to `"inherit"` to keep the calling thread's permissions.
+Set this to `"none"` to revoke all permissions.

-Defaults to "inherit".
+This setting defaults to `"inherit"`.

 There is currently one limitation to this, you cannot use the permissions option on an individual test case or test suite that belongs to another test suite.

-### Migrating and usage

-To migrate from `Deno.test`, all you have to do is replace `Deno.test` with `it`.
-If you are using the step API, you will need to replace `Deno.test` with describe and steps with `describe` or `it`.
-The callback for individual test cases can be syncronous or asyncronous.
+That's because internally those tests are registered with `t.step` which does not support the permissions option.

+### Comparing to Deno\.test

+The default way of writing tests is using `Deno.test` and `t.step`.
+The `describe` and `it` functions have similar call signatures to `Deno.test`, making it easy to switch between the default style and the behavior-driven development style of writing tests.
+Internally, `describe` and `it` are registering tests with `Deno.test` and `t.step`.

 Below is an example of a test file using `Deno.test` and `t.step`.
-In the following sections there are examples of how it can be converted to using nested test grouping, flat test grouping, and a mix of both.
+In the following sections there are examples of how the same test could be written with `describe` and `it` using nested test grouping, flat test grouping, or a mix of both styles.

 ```ts
 // https://deno.land/std@$STD_VERSION/testing/bdd_examples/user_test.ts